 Incidents are when ambiguous policies become lawsuits or front-page stories.
 You need a single paragraph chain of command plus links to your security broker and counsel.

 If you do not have a bespoke playbook yet, clone the AI incident response playbook and swap in names.
+The minimum an incident note needs to cover:

 Step 5 — Calendar the operating rhythm before you declare victory